es-tooling/eslint-plugin-unicorn-x/README.md

 ];
 ```

+## Why this fork exists

+This fork exists to provide various performance improvements and a reduced install footprint.

+Much of this cannot be contributed upstream due to differences in opinion on dependency selection, backwards compatibility requirements, and so on.

+We will contribute what we can upstream, and continue to track the original, allowing this plugin to exist as a mostly drop-in replacement to get an easy bump in lint performance.

 ## Migration from `eslint-plugin-unicorn`

 If you are migrating from `eslint-plugin-unicorn`, simply replace `unicorn` with `unicorn-x` in your rules and update the plugin import path: